multi-coop/datami-documentation-content/texts/benchmark/en/benchmark-head.md

 Some are open source, other proprietary.

+> **Note** : "_open source_" does not necessarily mean "free", and "proprietary" does not either always mean "paying".
+Some online services can be based on open solutions but proposiing a paying subscription to the service.
+Other services could be based on proprietary solutions but seeming to be "free" (as Google Sheet for instance).

 The vast majority of these solutions store your data in their "cloud".
 The open source solutions usually allow you to chose where to host your own backend server (and assuming its maintenance).

 You need to pay to access most of these solutions, one way or another ("[when it's proprietary and if it's free you are the product](https://techhq.com/2018/04/facebook-if-something-is-free-you-are-the-product/)"), etc...